ibsal/trick-double-pendulum/README.md

 and the length of the rods, we can use the Euler-Lagrange equation to create a formula solving for the second derivative of both angles.
 This becomes our state derivative for the simulation.

+Note that the mass of the rods, drag, and friction at the pendulum joints are not yet considered by the simulation.

 ## Simulation Structure

 The simulation has 4 main functions: default_data(), state_init(), state_deriv(), and state_integ().